sled-rs/sled-rs.github.io/performance.md

 Measuring the runtime of a workload before and after applying a diff is unsound because there are so many other variables that impact performance.

-Modern computer systems are amazingly difficult to harvest high-quality measurements from.
+Modern computer systems can be surprisingly difficult to harvest high-quality measurements from.
 Things that can significantly influence performance:

 * [CPU frequency scaling](#frequency-scaling)